mpeterv/luacheck/README.md

 ## Quick start

 The easiest way to install Luacheck is to use [LuaRocks](http://luarocks.org).
-From your command line run the following command (you may want to prepend it with `sudo` on Linux):
+From your command line run the following command (you may want to prepend it with `sudo`):

 ```
 $ luarocks install luacheck